Leo Geyr von Schweppenburg: Post-war

 Between 1945 and 1947, Geyr was in American captivity.
 He participated in the work of the U.S. Army Historical Division, where, under the guidance of Franz Halder, German generals wrote World War II operational studies for the U.S. Army, first as POWs and then as employees.
 After his release Geyr wrote a memoir of his years in London as a military attaché, Erinnerungen eines Militärattachés, London 1933–1937 (1949), which was translated and published along with additional material covering his life through World War II as The Critical Years (1952).
-During the early 1950s Geyr was involved in both the development and creation of the newly built German Army (Bundeswehr) of West Germany.
+During the early 1950s Geyr was involved in both the development and creation of the Bundeswehr of West Germany.

 Geyr died in Irschenhausen near Munich.
-He was married to Anais Krausse (22 July 1890, Ludwigsburg - 6 November 1960, Irschenhausen).
-Their daughter Blanche Freiin Geyr von Schweppenburg (24 March 1918 - 21 May 2003) was married to Curt-Christoph von Pfuel (2 September 1907, Berlin - 5 August 2000, Bonn), Prussian assessor, member of the Council of Europe, last Fideikommiss, Lord of Jahnsfelde.
+He was married to Anais Krausse (22 July 1890, Ludwigsburg – 6 November 1960, Irschenhausen).
+Their daughter Blanche Freiin Geyr von Schweppenburg (24 March 1918 – 21 May 2003) was married to Curt-Christoph von Pfuel (2 September 1907, Berlin – 5 August 2000, Bonn), Prussian assessor, member of the Council of Europe, last Fideikommiss, Lord of Jahnsfelde.